-- Electronic devices are not permitted to be used in College between 8.25 a.m. and 3.15 p.m., unless authorised for teaching and learning purposes at the discretion of the member of staff. - Electronic devices must be turned off and stored in students' bags (not in pockets) while on site. - Wires and headphones must not be used when inside the College grounds. - Smartwatches should be used for time purposes only.
+- Electronic devices are not permitted to be used in College buildings between 8.25 a.m. and 3.05 p.m., unless authorised for teaching and learning purposes at the discretion of the member of staff. - Electronic devices must be turned off and stored in students' bags (not in pockets) while on site. - Wires and headphones must not be used when inside the College grounds unless instructed to do so at the direction of a staff member. - Smartwatches should be used for time purposes only.
 Should they be used for communication purposes as a substitute for a mobile phone they will be confiscated. - If an electronic device is seen or heard during the College day it can be confiscated. - When electronic devices are confiscated by the staff member, they can be collected from the reception/front office (in the building the item is confiscated) at the end of the College day.
 Repeat wrongdoers will receive a range of sanctions, which could include a longer period of confiscation. - Electronic devices including Smartwatches are NEVER allowed in examination rooms.

-32. 6th Form - Code of Conduct
+31. 6th Form - Code of Conduct